naasking/Recognizers.NET/README.md

 By convention, methods in plural form are greedy and will consume as many matching characters as possible, where singular form matches only a single instance.

-I'm not sure if this has ever been done before, but it's kind of neat that you can almost get to parser combinators without any dynamic allocation or higher-order functions.
-It only requires a little discipline in some cases, particularly around recursive combinators.
+I'm not sure if this API has ever been done before, but it's kind of neat that you can almost get to parser combinators without any dynamic allocation or higher-order functions.
+It only requires a little discipline and repetition in some cases, particularly around recursive combinators.

 Finally, this API isn't just suitable for strings, but can be written to operate on bits, bytes or tokens.
 This could make for some easy to read, but fast